danielkrupinski/Osiris/README.md

 ## Technical features

 * C++ runtime library (CRT) is not used in release builds
-* No dynamic memory allocation
+* No heap memory allocations
 * No static imports in release build on Windows

 ## Compiling